 British Pub Supper (With Help From The Irish & The French)

-For the pastry top, my friend, Mary, suggested I replace the ice water called for in the pie crust with alcohol.
-Any flavor that would enhance the recipe.
+For the pastry top, my friend Mary suggested I replace the ice water with alcohol using any flavor that would enhance the recipe.
 Mary says she never uses water and she likes to use vodka or limoncello in her fruit pie crusts.
 We had a bottle of Calvados (apple brandy from the Normandy region in France) on hand, which I thought would pair well with the Stilton, so in it went.
 The original recipe includes instructions for making the pie crust with a food processor which I do not have.
 I went old school with two forks to blend the dough.

-One other tip from Mary, be sure your butter is ice-cold.
-Mary says if she has time, she will toss the cut butter pieces with the flour mixture and return the bowl with the flour and butter to the refrigerator overnight.
-This works especially well if you are baking something first thing in the morning.
+One other tip from Mary is to be sure your butter is ice-cold.
+She says that if she has time, she will toss the cut butter pieces with the flour mixture and return the bowl with the flour and butter to the refrigerator overnight.
+This process works exceptionally well if you are baking something first thing in the morning.

-Unfortunately, my pie crust does not look as lovely as the Williams Sonoma catalog, it sort of sagged down onto the stew but it still tasted fabulous.
+Unfortunately, my pie crust does not look as lovely as the Williams Sonoma catalog because it sort of sagged down onto the stew but it still tasted fabulous.
 (My friend Donna said it was “artisanal.”)
-For easier cleaning, be sure to put a foil lined cookie sheet underneath the pot while baking to catch any pieces that may fall off.
+For easier cleaning, be sure to put a foil-lined cookie sheet underneath the pot while baking to catch any pieces that may fall off.

 The recipe calls for Irish stout.
 A quick shout-out to our resident Irish stout expert Kim who determined that Guinness Draught Stout was what the recipe needed.

 A couple of other tweaks (fennel and herbs de Provence), and man is this a good stew!
 It can be served with or without the pastry top if you don’t want to go to the effort of making the pastry.
 I have to admit that making the pie crust was more of an effort and mess than I usually like, but it was totally worth it.
 For a true British Pub Supper, add a side of peas!